-Before we get into this Sarah Flint Perfect Block Sandal 60 review, here’s a Sarah Flint promo code to save $50 on your first pair of full-price shoes: SARAHFLINT-BAHEATHERB.
+Before we get into this Sarah Flint Perfect Block Sandal 60 review, here’s a Sarah Flint promo code to save 15% on your first pair or any pair of full-price shoes: SARAHFLINT-CCHEATHER1.
 You can find my other Sarah Flint reviews for the Perfect Block Sandal 30 and the Rosie Loafers here.

 Sarah Flint Perfect Block Sandal 60 Review